 The first section of the Schuylkill Expressway opens.
 (Philadelphia Inquirer)

 The section to the Vine Street Expressway and the Walt Whitman Bridge were both under construction in 1955.
-On June 30, 1959, the section from City Avenue to the Vine Street Expressway and from Exit 346C to the Walt Whitman Bridge opened to traffic.
+On November 25, 1958, the section from City Avenue to the Vine Street Expressway opened and on June 30, 1959 the section from Exit 346C to the Walt Whitman Bridge opened.
 The last section to open was from the Vine Street Expressway to Exit 346C in 1960.

 Even with the completion, officials saw that the expressway would not be able to handle the growing traffic so the first operational study was conducted.
 Out of this study, in 1962, the Department of Highways proposed a parallel route in the eventually cancelled Manayunk Expressway which would sit on the eastern bank of the Schuylkill.
 Widening the Schuylkill Expressway to eight lanes was also a solution pursued utilizing the existing expressway and building four eastbound lanes above from the 30th Street Station and south through the University of Pennsylvania and Philadelphia Civic Center area.
 Its completion was scheduled for 1976.